 Don’t knead this bread like a yeast risen bread.
-Don’t beat it either.
+Don’t beat it.
 Don’t even use the mixer.
 Just mix it, lightly, by hand.
-I use a spatula for quick breads and fold until mixed.
+I use a spatula for quick breads and fold until combined.
 If you find all your delicious little bits of cheese and olive are not sticking to the dough, press them in with your hands – without kneading.

 - ½ cup white wine

 - ⅓ cup + 2 tablespoons olive oil